lukaskreibig/WordFrequencyExplorer/README.md

 The purpose of this microservice is to periodically fetch blog posts from a specified API endpoint, count the word frequency in the blog posts, and then store the word frequency data in a Redis cache.

 #### WebSocket Microservice:
 The purpose of this microservice is to serve as a WebSocket server that listens for incoming connections from clients (such as a frontend application).
 When a client connects, the server sends the latest word frequency data from the Redis cache to the client.
+The server also periodically checks for updates in the Redis cache and sends the updated data to the connected clients if the word frequency data has changed.